 **All Independent Travel Cats readers receive a 10% discount on any Context Travel tour when you book using our link: 10% OFF Context Travel tours.
 Please let us know if you have any difficulty receiving your discount upon checkout.**

 How do I make a tour reservation or contact Context Travel?

 The easiest way to book this tour or any Context tour is online through the Context Travel website.
-You can also email Context Travel [email protected] them at their toll-free U.S. phone number +1 800 691-6036 or regular phone number +1 215 392-0303 during normal business hours.
+You can also email Context Travel at [email protected] or call them at their toll-free U.S. phone number +1 800 691-6036 or regular phone number +1 215 392-0303 during normal business hours.
 If you have booked a tour and need to contact them outside of business hours, check your email confirmation for their 24-hour emergency phone number.
 You can also find Context Travel on Twitter @contexttravel and on Facebook.

 Our Grand Tour in Rome

 This is a review of the Context Travel Timeless Inspiration: Romantic Poets and the Grand Tour.
 As noted, Laurence and I took multiple walking tours with Context Travel while in Italy, five in fact!
 We are proud to be part of Context Travel’s Deep Traveler network and to serve as ambassadors for this company.
 One of the reasons that spurred us to want to work with them as a partner was their in-depth and focused tours like this one.
 This tour was a perfect fit for our Grand Tour inspired trip project!